 But Instagram is not just a news feed – there are numerous functions to market yourself.
 Here are some tips for the different features to try on Instagram.

 The story-function is superior on Instagram.
-Loosen up your tie and use Stories for a generous and more personal approach.
+Loosen up your tie and use Instagram Stories for a generous and more personal approach.

 – We’re not talking about non-personal, non-social media.
 Dare to show a glimpse of the person behind the company, give a little more of yourself.

-Tips to master Stories
+Tips to master Instagram Stories for business

 - Make sure you use the right format (9:16).
 Cover the screen and maximise your impression.

 - Post often – that will make you pop up in the story feed.